math-a3k/django-ai/docs/apps/examples.rst

     ( 65, 100, 105, 111, 115,  33,  32,  32,  32,  32)
 ``     HOLA!``
     ( 32,  32,  32,  32,  32,  72,  79,  76,  65,  33)
-``Hola!``
-    ( 72, 111, 108,  97,  33,  32,  32,  32,  32,  32)
 ``Hola!HOLA!``
     ( 72, 111, 108,  97,  33,  72,  79,  76,  65,  33)

-The first one and the third one representes the "same" in the original space (thy semantically mean the same) while the second is the opposite.
+The first one and the third one represents the "same" in the original space (they semantically mean the same) while the second is the opposite.
 But, looking only at their ASCII representation (the R^10 points), the first one seems more like the second and opposite to the third one.

-Instead, if you consider a higher aggregation level, such as words instead of characters - just like categories of pages to single pages - you may represent them in:
+Instead, if you consider a higher aggregation level such as words instead of characters - just like categories of pages to single pages - you may represent them (discarding the case, punctuation et al.) in:

 ``Hola!``
     (1, 0)